accessibilitysupported/a11ysupport.io/FAQ.md

 Extended combinations include rarer AT/Browser combinations that are used by at least 10% of respondents + the major browsers available on the operating system.

-Major browsers are defined as: Google Chrome, Edge, Firefox, Internet Explorer, and Safari.
+Major browsers are defined as Google Chrome, Edge, Firefox, Internet Explorer, and Safari.

 ### Survey Sources